Axekinn/wiki.axekin.com/content/en/post/cheat_ryujinx.md

 ---
-title: "How to Install Cheats and Mods on Ryujinx Emulator"
+title: "How to Install Cheats and Mods on the Ryujinx Emulator"
-description: "Complete step-by-step guide to install cheat codes and game modifications on Ryujinx Nintendo Switch emulator"
+description: "Complete step-by-step guide to install cheat codes and game modifications on the Nintendo Switch Ryujinx emulator"
 date: 2025-06-04
 lastmod: 2025-06-04
 categories: ["gaming", "emulation", "tutorials"]